 The duty to accommodate can arise in different situations as a result of a person’s disability, age, religion, marital status, immigration status, ethnic or racial identity or family obligations or other factors listed in the Code.

-Most commonly, the duty to accommodate arises in the employment context where an employee suffers a disability such as an injury, illness or addiction that prevents him or her from continuing to do his job in the same manner as before.
-Even though the employee is no longer able to perform in the same way, the employer may not fire him or her without first providing reasonable opportunities for rehabilitation or alternative work.
+Most commonly, the duty to accommodate arises in the employment context where an employee suffers a disability such as an injury, illness or addiction that prevents them from continuing to do his job in the same manner as before.
+Even though the employee is no longer able to perform in the same way, the employer may not fire them without first providing reasonable opportunities for rehabilitation or alternative work.

 Is accommodation the same for everyone?